rowett/primedigitsum-cuda/README.md

 | 5, 9, 3, 11, 7, 13, 15 | — | all under 0.08% |

 Four of the 10.26 M cleared all sixteen filters, a survival rate of 3.9e-7.

+> **These rates are depth-dependent, and locally very noisy.** Within a 2³² window the high bits are fixed, so `ds2 = popc(hi) + popc(lo)` carries a constant offset that shifts the whole popcount distribution relative to the primes near it.
+Measured across fourteen adjacent windows at the current depth, the base-2 pass rate ranges from 18.5% to 31.2% and the post-base-6 survival rate varies by **8×** — driven purely by `popcount(hi)`.
+Each dispatch spans ~465 windows, which averages that down to the ~1.65× spread visible in per-dispatch candidate counts.
+Any A/B comparison must therefore use a fixed block range, or the window effect will swamp the change being measured.

+Base 32 is the strongest single filter in the cascade: **4.5×** on the final output, stable from 10¹⁴ to 10¹⁷.
+Standalone it culls 5.6×, so it loses about 20% of its power to correlation with the filters around it — all sixteen digit sums are functions of the same bit pattern.
+There is an exact reason for that correlation: casting out nines generalises to ds_b(n) ≡ n (mod b−1), so every digit sum is pinned to n's residues.
+A corollary is that any candidate divisible by 31 can only pass base 32 if its digit sum is exactly 31 — verified over 642,148 samples, none passed.

 Two things follow.
 The power-of-two prefix is effectively the entire kernel — bases 2/4, 8, and 32 dominate the cycle budget, and all three sit at their instruction floor.
 And the ordering beyond the powers of two is settled: base 12 leads the remaining group because it is simultaneously the cheapest (5 chunk lookups against base 6's 7) and the strongest (19.2% pass rate against base 6's 25.1%), and everything after base 10 is reached by fewer than one warp in three hundred.
 Reordering there is unmeasurable.